-Safe Kids Worldwide is delighted to celebrate our fourth annual national Child Passenger Safety Technician (CPST) month this May!
-It is a time for us to celebrate the over 41,000 technicians who serve the community every day, educating families about how to travel safely.
+Safe Kids Worldwide is delighted to celebrate our seventh annual national Child Passenger Safety Technician (CPST) month this May!
+It is a time for us to celebrate the over 43,000 technicians who serve the community every day, educating families about how to travel safely.

 You may ask, “What kind of training do I need to become a CPST”?
-During the course, you will learn about what happens during a crash, injury prevention strategies, how to choose a car seat for different children, how to install car seats properly and how to keep all passengers safe in the car.
+During the course, (developed by the National Highway Traffic Safety Administration, certified through Safe Kids Worldwide and monitored by the Child Passenger Safety Board) you will learn about what happens during a crash, injury prevention strategies, how to choose a car seat for different children, how to install car seats properly and how to keep all passengers safe in the car.
 The course, generally held over a four-day period, combines hands-on activities, lectures and discussions with a wide variety of child restraint and vehicle seat belt systems.
 Quick paced and interactive, be ready to dive right in and learn!

 Once you’re certified, you’ll be able to teach parents how to install their car seat properly, and how to fit their child in the seat, so that child leaves safer than they were before.
 Car seat checkup events happen all across the country, and you can volunteer at an event near you.
 Each car seat you check means a child is safer while on the road.